John Jude Palencar: Illustration career

-Palancar has also created editorial illustrations for Time Magazine, Smithsonian Magazine, National Geographic, and Nat.
+Palencar has also created editorial illustrations for Time Magazine, Smithsonian Magazine, National Geographic, and Nat.
 Geo.
 Television as well as worked on entertainment projects for Lucas Arts, Paramount Pictures, and Vivendi Universal.

 In 2000, Palencar became the Artist in Residence at the Cill Rialaig Arts Centre, in County Kerry, Ireland.

 In 2007, Underwood Books published Origins:The Art of John Jude Palencar, a 128-page overview of the artist's work with a foreword by Christopher Paolini.

 In 2008, Palencar was awarded the Spectrum Award for Grand Master which is an annual award presented to an artist who has worked for at least twenty years at a consistently high level of quality and has left his or her mark on the field of contemporary science fiction, fantasy, and horror artwork.

 In 2012, Tor Books editor David Hartwell was passing by the Tor art department and noticed a painting by Palancar leaning against the wall.
 Hartwell asked art director Irene Gallo what the painting was for and was told that the work had no specific commission.
 Hartwell used the work to initiate The Palencar Project, in which five writers, L. E. Modesitt Jr., Gene Wolf, Michael Swanwick, Gregory Benford, and James Morrow all wrote short stories based on the painting.
 The same painting would later be used as the cover for The One-Eyed Man by L. E. Modesitt Jr.

 The George R.R.
 Martin 2019 A Song of Ice and Fire wall calendar was illustrated by Palencar.